 State / International Bonds – For example, Eurobonds

 - Indices: Indices are a basket of various securities that shows the average rate stats for a specific sector or industry.
-For example, Auto Indices may have all the major stocks of auto sector firms and shows the average share rate.
+For example, Auto Indices may have all the significant stocks of auto sector firms and shows the average share rate.

 What are the functions of the financial market?

-The financial market’s motive is to mobilize the capital, distribute it, control and maintain its reproduction, and increase an economic cycle and system’s overall efficiency.
+The financial market’s motive is to mobilize capital, distribute it, control and maintain its reproduction, and increase an economic cycle and system’s overall efficiency.
 Here is the list of functions that market participants play in the financial market.

-But why financial markets matter?
+But why do financial markets matter?

-Functions of international financial markets are:
+The functions of international financial markets are:

 - Maintains and provides different relationships between the market players, including individual investors, institutional investors, private investors, etc.